-This site tracks individual level times, overall scores, records, and statistics for Chip's Challenge 1, Chip's Challenge 2, and the four fan-made Chip's Challenge Level Packs CCLP1, CCLP2, CCLP3, and CCLP4.
+This site tracks individual level times, overall scores, records, and statistics for Chip's Challenge 1, Chip's Challenge 2, and the five fan-made Chip's Challenge Level Packs CCLP1, CCLP2, CCLP3, CCLP4, and CC2LP1.
 Traditional full-game RTA speedruns are very rare and are not covered on this site; leaderboards for those can be found at speedrun.com.

 Prior to being hosted at scores.bitbusters.club, the site was hosted at jamesa7171.net with James Anderson (email) serving as webmaster.

 It is to the benefit of the community to have all score reports located in one place.
 In light of this, score reports must be made on the site's High Scores forum, unless it is inaccessible for any reason (in which case the #optimization channel in the Discord server will serve as a backup reporting channel).
 All other score reports will be ignored unless exceptional circumstances arise, at the discretion of the scorekeepers.

 (The level of proof required for your scores will vary: casual scores will be accepted on good faith; good scores may require submission of your Tile World save file; great scores will be dealt with on a case-by-case basis.)